ZhgChg.Li

 Photo by Daniel McCullough

-This article records the practical application of design patterns in addressing real development needs.
-It covers the background of the requirements, the specific problems encountered (What?), the rationale for applying design patterns (Why?), and how to implement them (How?).
-It is recommended to read from the beginning for better coherence.
+This article documents real development scenarios where Design Patterns were applied to solve problems.
+It covers the background of the requirements, actual problem scenarios (What?), reasons for applying patterns (Why?), and implementation details (How?).
+It is recommended to read from the beginning for better continuity.

-This article will introduce four scenarios encountered during the development of this requirement and seven design patterns applied to address these scenarios.
+This article introduces four scenarios encountered during the development of this requirement and seven Design Patterns applied to address these scenarios.

 Background

-Our company has recently split into multiple Feature Teams and a Platform Team.
-The Feature Teams primarily handle user-facing requirements, while the Platform Team focuses on internal technical integration, infrastructure, and paving the way for the Feature Teams during development.
+Our company split into multiple Feature Teams and a Platform Team this year.
+The Feature Teams focus mainly on user-side requirements, while the Platform Team serves internal members.
+One of the Platform Team’s tasks is to introduce technology, build infrastructure, and ensure systematic integration to pave the way for Feature Teams when developing their requirements.

-The Feature Teams need to transform the existing messaging functionality (where users had to refresh the page to get the latest messages) into real-time communication (where users can receive messages instantly and send messages).
+Feature Teams want to change the original messaging function (fetching message data via API when entering the page, requiring refresh to get the latest messages) to real-time communication (able to receive the latest messages instantly and send messages).

-The Platform Team’s focus is not just on the immediate real-time communication requirement but also on long-term infrastructure and reusability.
-After evaluation, we determined that the WebSocket bidirectional communication mechanism is essential in modern apps.
-This requirement will likely be needed in many future projects, so we decided to assist in designing and developing the interface.
+The Platform Team focuses not only on the immediate real-time communication needs but also on long-term development and reusability.
+After evaluation, the WebSocket two-way communication mechanism is indispensable in modern apps.
+Besides the current requirements, there will be many future opportunities to use it.
+With available manpower, the team invested in designing and developing the interface.

-• Simplify the complex operations of Socket.IO, providing an extensible and user-friendly interface based on Pinkoi’s business needs.
+• Encapsulate Socket.IO’s complex operations, providing an extensible and user-friendly interface based on Pinkoi’s business needs

-• Ensure that the Feature Teams do not need to understand the Socket.IO mechanism.
+• Feature side does not need to understand the Socket.IO mechanism

-• One developer for iOS and one for Android.
+• One person assigned for iOS and one for Android respectively

 Technical Details